jmframe/noah-da-gp/README.md

 ## WARNINGS:
 * Check the .gitignore file, I copied it in from another project, and it might prevent you from pushing something you want.
+* Let's be very careful about the number of files generated and saved during runs.
+My (jmframe) file quota is pretty low.

 ## Genetal TODO list
 * Keep this README up do date.